 MAFFS are military transport aircraft reconfigured to deliver retardant.
-They are activated to augment however, in some cases they can mobilize quicker.
-Requests will be placed through normal dispatch
+They are activated to augment and enhance contract and agency airtanker capabilities.
+The Air Force requests a 24 hour lead time, however, in some cases they can mobilize quicker.
+Requests will be placed through normal dispatch channels in the current ordering system of record.
+MAFFS can only be reloaded at specific bases.
+They are identified in the "Airtanker Bases" chart at the end of this chapter.